JoaquinGimenez1/Documentation/README.md

 Install Activator from compiled source code

-> Next step may take a long time to complete.
+> Next steps may take a long time to complete.
 This will install all dependecies required by Play-Framework

 Make sure you are on the home directory of your user.